 Dr. Di Biase was appointed Assistant Professor in 2007 at the University of Foggia, Italy, where he completed the PhD program in cardiovascular physiopathology in November 2010.

 Dr. Di Biase is a recipient of many awards, including the Italian Society of Cardiology Award, a grant for a fellowship in Cardiac Electrophysiology at the Cleveland Clinic, the ACC 08 (57th Annual Scientific Session) Best Poster Award Competition, the ESC 2008 State of the Art Featured Research award, the 2008 best international publication as first author for a manuscript published on a Journal with high impact factor from the Italian Society Cardiology (SIC), the 2009 and 2010 SIC Young Investigator Awards, and the 2011 Best Paper Award from CardioRhythm.
-He is a member of the Italian Federation of Cardiology and Electrophysiology (FIC-AIAC), the European Society of Cardiology (ESC), the European Heart Rhythm Association (EHRA), the American College of Cardiology (ACC), the American Heart Association (AHA), and a Fellow of the Heart Rhythm Society (FHRS).
+He is a member of the Italian Federation of Cardiology and Electrophysiology (FIC-AIAC), the European Society of Cardiology (ESC), the European Heart Rhythm Association (EHRA), the American College of Cardiology (ACC), the American Heart Association (AHA), a Fellow of the Heart Rhythm Society (FHRS), and the American College of Cardiology (FACC).
+He is also an honorary member of the Korean Society of Cardiology.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.